 - Interfaces with Secure Elements where relevant

-- Is proven and embedded into over one billion devices
+- Is proven and embedded into over 1.2 billion devices

 Trustonic’s Key Provisioning Host